-It is important to determine whether the deposit is supercooled liquid or ice when the surface temperature is at or below freezing point.
+It follows from the above that it must also be possibleIt is important to determine whether the deposit is supercooled liquid or ice when the surface temperature is at or below freezing point.
 For a given condensation temperature, the vapour pressure over supercooled water is higher than over ice.

-The chilled-mirror hygrometer is used occasionally for meteorological measurements and as a reference instrument both in the field and in the laboratory.
+The chilled-mirror hygrometer is usedoccasionally for meteorological measurements and as a reference instrument both in the field and in the laboratory.